Emissions to water

 A few mills send their effluent water to an external communal treatment plant.

-The volume of effluent water is reported separately for process water after treatment and non polluted (including thermally polluted effluent, e.g. cooling water).
+The volume of effluent water is reported separately for treated process water and thermally polluted effluent (e.g. cooling water).
 All mills have reported the figures for outgoing effluent water to the recipient i.e. effluent water after final treatment.